DevExpress/testcafe/docs/articles/templates/selectors/selector-options.md

     const snapshot = await Selector('#element', { visibilityCheck: true })();
     ```

-If the target element is not visible, the selector throws an exception in all these cases.
+If the target element is not visible, the selector throws an exception.

 Note that when a selector is passed to a [test action](../../actions/README.md) as the target element's identifier, the target element should be visible regardless of the `visibilityCheck` option.